brycewray/hugo-site/content/posts/2022/02/static-tweets-eleventy-hugo-part-2.md

 </blockquote>
 ```

-**Update, 2022-02-18**: I revised this slightly after learning that the Twitter API doesn’t quite supply all the data one needs to display animated GIFs.
-(See “[Gems in the rough #14](/posts/2022/02/gems-in-rough-14/)” for more information.)
+**Update, 2022-04-12**: I revised this shortcode slightly after learning that the Twitter v2 API [doesn’t currently support animations](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/media).[^formerContent] So, if you know you'll want to embed tweets with videos or animated GIFs, you'll be better off using the `stweet` shortcode from the [previous article](/posts/2022/02/static-tweets-eleventy-hugo/): its older API **does** support them.
 {.yellowBox}

+[^formerContent]: The shortcode now simply shows nothing for such an item, as opposed to how it formerly displayed a link to the original tweet---a link which is already down in the timestamp.

 ## Testing with `cURL`